This is Part 6 of our tutorial series on building a membership site with WordPress.

 Pay-Per-View

 Many WordPress membership plugins allow you to set up a “pay-per-post” price.
-This is useful if you want to make most of your content freely available and only charge for accessing sections of your content (e.g. a video tutorial), or create “teaser” posts, where payment gives the user access to continue reading the content.
+This is useful if you want to make most of your content freely available and only charge for accessing sections of your content (e.g. a video tutorial), or create “teaser” posts, where payment gives the user access to continue reading your content.

 Monthly – Recurring/Expiring